 Seconds per character | 0.045 |

-Typing speed; lower is faster |
+Typing speed; lower values type faster |

 data-type-delay |